 speaker

 Analyst, Pickering Energy Partners

 Good.
 Well, I applaud you guys for being quick on the trigger here.
-Last question for me, you mentioned pushing price in certain areas related to rising costs.
-Is it holding?
+Um, last question for me, you, you mentioned pushing price in certain areas related to rising costs.
+Is it, is it holding?
 Is it sticking?
-Is that part of the buyer strike on the valve side, for instance, is they don't like the higher price and they're waiting to see if it'll come down?
-What's the reaction to price?
+Is that part of the, the buyer strike on the valve side, for instance, is they don't like the higher price and they're, they're waiting to see if it'll come down.
+Just what's the, what's the reaction to price?

+speaker